BSoDium/lidar/README.md

 | ![Screenshot 2](docs/res/screenshot_2.png)                                                                                                                                                                               |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | Here is a first person view of the maze (in VR mode, recorded using the WebXR extension[^3] by Mozilla), the controllers are barely visible due to poor contrast, but can still be seen in the bottom half of the image. |

+## Performance

+The current implementation of the point cloud rendering is pretty basic, with points being saved in a fixed-length vertex buffer, which is then displayed as a mesh with a point cloud material.
+This comes with several limitations:
+- The amount of rendered points is limited by the size of the vertex buffer.
+This is currently set to 100000 points, therefore going unnoticed as long as the user does not move around too much, but it will become a problem as soon as locomotion is implemented.
+- The buffer being of fixed size, it is initialized with a default value, which is currently set to (0, 0, 0).
+This means that the point cloud will be displayed in the origin of the world, looking like a big glitchy cluster of white dots.

+Still, some optimizations have been implemented to improve the performance of the point cloud generation, and more specifically the ray casting and collision detection.
+When it comes accelerating this process, three-mesh-bvh[^4] has been a life-saver, allowing for incredibly fast and accurate results with intricate meshes.

 ## License